lclevy/libcraw2/readme.md

 ## Availability ##

-- compiled for Windows 7 x64, Linux x64
+- compiled for Windows 10 x64.
+Tested under Linux x64, Ubuntu 18.04, Gcc 7.3
-- for Python 2.7
+- for Python 3.6
 - as code source

 CRaw2 is written by Laurent Clévy (@lorenzo2472) and released under GPLv2 license